cybozu-go/sabakan/docs/api.md

 ## Access control

 The following requets URLs are allowed for all remote hosts.
-The other URLs are rejected from remote hosts excluding localhost (`127.0.0.1`).
+The other URLs are rejected from remote hosts excluding addresses specified in `-allow-ips` option.

 - `GET|HEAD /api/v1/boot/*`
 - `PUT /api/v1/crypts`